 Santantonio implied Vito Genovese had reason to support a strike against Albert Anastasia.
 Frank Costello and Anastasia were close allies.
 Santantonio claimed that after Genovese sent Vincent Gigante to shoot Frank Costello, Costello retaliated by providing Anastasia with a $250,000 war chest to gather an army to kill Genovese.

 Suspects in the killing of Santantonio

-No one was ever convicted of his murder.
-Authorities determined a Gambino execution squad led by Brooklyn-based caporegime Peter Ferrara killed Santantonio.
-As part of an unrelated investigation, law enforcement had planted a listening device in a mob-controlled Coney Island service station.
-The bug unexpectedly provided details of the murder conspiracy against Santantonio.
+The valuable Intel furnished by Santantonio abruptly ended after eight months when he was shot dead.
+Authorities determined an execution squad led by Brooklyn-based caporegime Peter Ferrara killed Santantonio.
+As part of an unrelated investigation, law enforcement planted a listening device in a mob-controlled Coney Island service station.
+The bug unexpectedly recorded Ferrara discussing details of the murder conspiracy.

 Santantonio, a Navy veteran, was buried at the Long Island National Cemetery in East Farmingdale, New York.

 Around the time Alfredo Santantonio was killed, another Gambino Crime Family member faced his own life and death struggles in Brooklyn.
 Carmine Lombardozzi was a caporegime with one of the largest crews in the crime family.
 He replaced the deceased Joseph Franco in 1957.

 Lombardozzi made a fortune in gambling, loan sharking, labor racketeering and selling stolen securities.
 He was at the forefront of white-collar crime long before it became the hallmark under the future boss, Paul Castellano.
 Lombardozzi was one of five Gambino Crime Family members to attend the mob meeting at Apalachin in November 1957.
 But two missteps nearly cost him his life.